 Your homeowners insurance may also cover any personal belongings that you own.
 This includes furniture, devices, cookware, and any other property you can think of.
 It’ll be up to you to know what property you have and how much it costs to replace in the event of any disaster.
 A good way to keep track of your items is by taking regular inventory of them.
 It’s smart to have a written checklist while you take inventory.

 Personal belongings coverage isn’t just for the items in your house.
-It’ll cover your property no matter where it is in the world.
+It’ll protect your property no matter where it is in the world.
 For example, if someone breaks into your car and steals your phone, your homeowners policy would cover that.
 Keep in mind that you must pay your deductible when you file a claim.

-Actual Cash Value (ACV) or Replacement Cost?
+Actual Cash Value (ACV) or Replacement Cost

 Personal belongings coverage will either give you the replacement cost or actual cash value for your items.
 This depends on the type of policy that you choose.
 Replacement cost will give you an amount of money equal to the price you paid for the item.
 Actual cash value will give you the replacement cost minus any loss in value.
 Wear and tear or a decline in usability over time are what cause the depreciation of an object.